Palazuelos Variscite Oval Cabochon media thumbnails

 No detectable treatment.
 The green color comes from native iron traces in the phosphate, and the veins are remnants of the original slate and quartz matrix.
 Statement based on lapidary observation; no formal gemological certification.

 This is a more regular oval silhouette.
-The freeform cabochon retains the original silhouette of the fragment and requires the setter to custom build the bezel.
+The freeform cabochon retains the original silhouette of the fragment and requires the setter to build the bezel to measure.

 Are there other pieces identical to this one?

 No. Each cabochon is cut from a different fragment.
-The dimensions of the oval are reproducible, but the exact distribution of green, brown veins, and the transition between zones is unique in this piece.
+The dimensions of the oval are reproducible, but the exact distribution of the green, the brown veins, and the transition between zones is unique to this piece.

-Clean with a soft, dry or slightly damp cloth.
+Clean with a soft, dry cloth or one slightly dampened with water.
 Avoid perfumes, cosmetics, cleaning products, and prolonged exposure to intense sunlight.
 Store separately from harder stones.
-More in the jewelry care guide.